 Keiko Necesario and Quest’s Wishclusive collaboration of “While We Are Young” should definitely sit on the top your summer playlist.
 Glowing with perkiness and vigor, the electro-folk pop track is an ode to taking chances, rising above frustrations, and chasing after one’s biggest dreams.

 “Anchors” – Tom’s Story

 Though performed on a rainy day, Tom’s Story’s Wish Bus rendition of “Anchors” is a beautifully-crafted instrumental you can watch whatever the season may be.
-This track from the math-rock outfit invites a close-your-eyes moment, swaying the audience into a different dimension where bliss is a rune that don’t need words for it to be fully conveyed and felt.
+This track from the math-rock outfit invites a close-your-eyes moment, swaying the audience into a different dimension where bliss is a rune that doesn’t need words for it to be fully conveyed and felt.

 Watch out for these summer-perfect tracks and more in our newest episode of Wishclusive Vibes, premiering on our YouTube channel on May 3, Friday, at 9 p.m.
 PHT.